nortikin/sverchok/docs/nodes/logic/genes_holder.rst

 **Min**: Minimum value a gene can have.
 Only in "Range" mode

-**Maximum: Maximum value a gene can have.
+**Maximum**: Maximum value a gene can have.
 Note that with the Integers this number will never be reached so to get a "Boolean" genes the maximum should be 2 to get values from 0 to 1.
 Only in "Range" mode

 **Population amount**: Number of members of the population.